How Contract Staffing Works? A Step-by-Step Guide

 2. Write better job descriptions

 Job descriptions can make or break a hiring process.
-Its where you start, so use Textio to write them better.
-A well-crafted job description communicates the right matter, removes any doubt, makes further communication smoother and sets the right expectation (if it is authentic, informative and precise).
+It’s where you start, so use Textio to write them better.
+A well-crafted job description communicates the right matter, removes any doubt, makes further communication smoother, and sets the right expectation (if it is authentic, informative, and precise).

 3. Use employee referrals